yorek/azure-sql-db-connection-test/README.md

 ## Notes

-Then test program will execute the following query in an infinite loop:
+The test program will execute the following query in an infinite loop:

 ```sql
 declare @result sysname;